eb-so/feedback/README.md

  - sends the result to Sentry
  - shows a snackbar message  for either a success or a failure

- NB : If you use this class, you need to add the Interaction Listener at the appropraite level in your widget tree to handle three finger gesture detection.
+ NB : If you use this class, you need to add the Interaction Listener below BetterFeedback

 ```